JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/threading/background_processes.md

 Background process is a time-consuming computation usually executed on a background thread.
 The IntelliJ Platform executes background processes widely and provides two main ways to run them by plugins:
 - [Progress API](#progress-api) that allows for cancelling tasks and tracking their progress
-- [`Application.executeOnPooledThread()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/Application.java) methods for running simple background tasks that don't need cancellation or progress tracking
+- [`Application.executeOnPooledThread()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/Application.java) methods for running background tasks that don't need progress tracking

 ## Progress API
 <primary-label ref="obsolete-2024.1"/>